Family Rosary Crusade (TV program): From drama to magazine talk show

 With democracy restored in the Philippines and an increase of faith among Filipinos, Peyton saw the possibilities of developing a different type of program for the Philippines.
 After the poor reception to Ang Pamilya Ko on ABS-CBN, Peyton launched his one-hour once a week magazine talk show program.

 Family Rosary Crusade premiered on March 7, 1987, for the relaunch of ABS-CBN as The Star Network (now Kapamilya Network).

+In the 1990s, Family Rosary Crusade produced its own version of the 3 O Clock Prayer.

 Every Saturday morning, Peyton appeared on ABS-CBN to start the program with the praying of the Rosary.
 He was later joined by a long-time advertising practitioner, Rosita "Babs" Hontiveros or "Tita Babs" (Auntie Babs) as the co-host.
 For almost five years, the program continued to air until Peyton's death in June 1992.

 FRC after Peytons's death

 Despite Peyton's death in 1992, the weekly television program Family Rosary Crusade continues to air on ABS-CBN with Babs Hontiveros as main host with James Reuter.
 Behind the scenes, a group of media volunteers continue to lend a hand in continuing with Peyton's mission, utilizing mass media as a handy tool for evangelization and the promotion of the praying of the Family Rosary.

-Family Rosary Crusade was run by Gennie Q. Jota who served as Executive Director and recruited volunteers to write and contribute almost anything to keep the program running.
+Family Rosary Crusade was run by Gennie Q. Jota who served as executive director and recruited volunteers to write and contribute almost anything to keep the program running.
 Veteran sound engineer, Beda Orquejo, who was met by Peyton at the old government television network under Marcos' time, left his regular work with the network to serve as all-around technical person.
 Orquejo served as director, cameraman and editor of the weekly episodes of Family Rosary Crusade.

 Several television networks also sought programs of Family Rosary Crusade, aired for with free airtime and without advertisements.
 From 1992 up to 2002, Family Rosary Crusade had almost 40 hours of free airtime to fill for television networks like People's Television (PTV), Radio Philippines Network (RPN), ABS-CBN Corporation (ABS-CBN) and Associated Broadcasting Company (ABC).
 Family Rosary Crusades locally produced programs and a library of films produced by Family Theater in the United States aired throughout this period.

 On February 21, 1992, the Associated Broadcasting Company (ABC) resumed its broadcast operations after it had been shut down by martial law in 1972.
 The television network became an official carrier for Family Rosary Crusade.
 The network utilized as part of its station identification at the top of every hour a plug wherein the Blessed Virgin Mary appealed to Filipinos to pray the Rosary with the closing standard slogan, "The family that prays together stays together."
-The plug ran on ABC from the reopening on February 21, 1992 to the relaunching as Iba Tayo! on April 12, 2004, after businessman Tonyboy Cojuangco purchased the network.
+The plug ran on ABC from the reopening on February 21, 1992, to the relaunching as Iba Tayo! on April 12, 2004, after businessman Tonyboy Cojuangco purchased the network.

 The increase in available airtime required more programming to produce, and this called in for more volunteers.